 Please note that the Department does not have any funding available for visitors to apply for directly in order to support their visit to the Department.

-Enquiries regarding research funding schemes should be made to the Department's Research Support Team.
-Other bodies provide research funding and fellowships such as the British Academy Visiting Fellowships (for overseas visitors) and the Leverhulme Trust Visiting Professorships and Fellowships.
+Enquiries regarding external research funding schemes should be made to the Department's Research Facilitation Team.
 A number of Oxford colleges also offer Visiting Fellowships – details of their schemes are available on their respective websites.

 How to Apply